The Book

 It is on the human infrastructure of institutions:

-The framework speaks to discussions in governance, organisational behaviour, institutional design, and law and economics.
+The framework speaks to discussions in organisational behaviour, sensemaking, institutional theory, governance and law and economics.

 Before we learn the vocabulary of governance, we learn atmosphere.
 We sense tension before it is articulated.
 We detect drift before dashboards register it.
 Systemic literacy begins there.

-Written from the perspective of someone trained in international law and economics - and shaped by more than a decade of experience within regulated institutional environments - the book connects regulatory design, economic logic, and lived organisational reality.
+Written from the perspective of someone trained in international law and economics - and shaped by more than a decade inside regulated institutional environments - the book connects formal structures with lived organisational reality

 It does not prescribe solutions.
 It refines perception.